ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 tiptap is all about customization.
 There are a ton of options to configure the behavior and functionality of the editor.
 Most of those settings can be set before creating the Editor.
 Give tiptap a JSON with all the settings you would like to overwrite.

 ## Overwrite the default settings
-See an example with `autoFocus: true` here:
+See an example with `autofocus: true` here:

 ```js
 import { Editor } from '@tiptap/core'